henriquevs/multiAgents/crewAI/L7/tailored_resume.md

 - Phone: +44 11 111 11111

 ## Profile
-Noah Williams is an accomplished Software Engineering Leader with 18 years of experience, specializing in the development and strategic management of technological innovations.
-His expertise in API optimization, integration of AI technologies, and leadership in remote team management aligns closely with the roles at AI Fund.
-Noah is proficient in programming languages such as Ruby, Python, JavaScript, TypeScript, and Elixir, and has a strong educational background with an MBA in Information Technology.
+Noah Williams is a seasoned Full Stack Engineer with 18 years of experience in software development, specializing in building both front-end and back-end of applications.
+With a strong foundation in multiple programming languages including Java, Python, HTML/CSS, JavaScript, and frameworks such as Angular, React, and Node.js, Noah excels in developing responsive and efficient software solutions.
+His profound knowledge in managing databases like MySQL and MongoDB and his expertise in UI/UX design make him a perfect fit for innovative environments like AI Fund.

 ## Work History

 ### DataKernel: Director of Software Engineering (remote) — 2022 - Present
-- Transformed the engineering division into a key revenue pillar through strategic initiatives and integration of cutting-edge AI technologies.
+- Transformed the engineering division into a key revenue pillar by developing and managing well-functioning databases and applications, aligning perfectly with the responsibilities at AI Fund.
-- Led the adoption of scalable vector databases, enhancing product capabilities and market positioning.
+- Led the integration of cutting-edge AI technologies, demonstrating his familiarity with AI/ML models and big data tools.
-- Focused on long-term strategic goals, aligning technology developments with business objectives.
+- Enhanced product capabilities through effective API writing and advanced data protection settings.

 ### DataKernel: Senior Software Engineering Manager (remote) — 2019 - 2022
-- Directed engineering strategy and operations in collaboration with C-level executives, enhancing team performance and morale across multiple time zones.
+- Directed engineering strategies that included the development of desktop and mobile applications, showcasing his ability to handle full-stack development tasks.
-- Spearheaded recruitment, mentoring, and retention of top talent, fostering a culture of continuous improvement.
+- Enhanced communication within teams spread across different time zones, aligning with the need for excellent communication skills required by AI Fund.

 ### InnovPet: Founder & CEO (remote) — 2019 - 2022
-- Founded and led a startup focused on innovative IoT solutions for pet care, demonstrating leadership from concept through execution.
+- Spearheaded the entire product development cycle from concept to execution, highlighting his strong project management and organizational skills.

 ### EliteDevs: Engineering Manager (remote) — 2018 - 2019
-- Implemented strategic plans improving inter-departmental coordination, and managed multiple engineering teams to balance productivity with innovation.
+- Implemented new product features using Ruby on Rails and React, demonstrating proficiency in multiple front-end and back-end technologies.

 ### PrintPack: Engineering Manager (remote) — 2016 - 2018
-- Developed and led a high-performance engineering team, integrating data analytics into business processes to revolutionize customer behavior analysis.
+- Integrated data analytics for business decision-making, showcasing his ability to utilize big data tools effectively.

 ### DriveAI: Senior Software Engineer (remote) — 2015 - 2016
-- Developed and optimized central APIs and implemented advanced caching strategies, significantly enhancing system performance and user satisfaction.
+- Optimized central APIs and implemented caching strategies, directly addressing the job requirement to develop and manage well-functioning applications.

 ### BetCraft: CTO — 2013 - 2015
-- Led technology strategy post-funding, guiding technological advancements and strategic partnerships to enhance platform performance and market reach.
+- Managed technology strategy and improved platform performance using React and Angular, which are essential skills for the Full Stack Engineer role at AI Fund.

 ## Education